A beauty editor’s picks of Beauty Pie’s Black Friday sale

 But Beauty Pie has created something incredible here: with a texture like water, this is easily applied onto skin for an instantly undetectable finish that’s anything but sticky or greasy, plus the formulation is seriously impressive.
 The high-dose, stable form of vitamin C is combined with ferulic acid and tranexamic acid to brighten dull, uneven, UV-damaged skin without causing irritation, meaning it’s suitable for sensitive skin types.

-For more beauty Black Friday deals, we’ve rounded up the top offers
+For more beauty Black Friday and Cyber Monday deals, we’ve rounded up the top offers